 As we are currently not seeing patients who are COVID-19 positive or suspected of having COVID, the provincial health authority, Worksafe BC and the College of Dental Surgeons have deemed our previously used universal precautions to be more than adequate to reduce the spread of diseases including COVID-19.
 The addition of mandatory hand sanitization by our patients prior to receiving treatment has been added as a requirement.

-For the protection of staff and other patients in the waiting room, we are asking the patients to wear masks while in the waiting room.
+For the protection of staff and other patients in the waiting room, we are asking the patients to wear masks while in the waiting room but this is not a requirement

 If you do not have your own mask then one will be provided for you.